 Nevertheless, Keith’s efforts had been enough to help the village, and he is credited with saving his platoon that day.

-Keith received the Medal of Honor, but he also received another tribute: Expeditionary Sea Base USNS Miguel Keith was named for this hero just last year.
+Keith received the Medal of Honor, but he also received another tribute: Expeditionary Sea Base USNS Miguel Keith was named for this hero and commissioned just a few years ago.

 “May we always be inspired by the sacrifice of Lance Corporal Miguel Keith,” a United States Navy chaplain concluded at the christening ceremony.